thomasperi/yacssmin/PHILOSOPHY.md

 ## Other Features (and Non-Features)

-Here's some other stuff YaCSSMin removes:
+Here's some other stuff YaCSSMin does:

-* Empty blocks (and whatever rule or selector the block applies to)
+* Removes empty blocks (and whatever rule or selector the block applies to)
-* Unnecessary semicolons
+* Removes unnecessary semicolons
+* Converts six-digit hex color codes to three-digit where appropriate

-Things it *doesn't* do (yet?):
+Stuff it might do in the future:

-* Shorten color names and hex codes
+* Convert rgb() and hsl() colors to hex codes

-And stuff it will *probably never* do:
+And stuff it will *never* do:

 * Bring images inline as data urls
 * Concatenate CSS files